 Sunday Night NFL games first began to air on ABC in 1978 under the “Monday Night Football” banner and in 1987, ESPN picked up the broadcast.
 From 1990-97, TNT aired the game.
 In 2006, NBC took over the exclusive rights from ESPN and the network holds the rights to this day.

-In the 21st century, SNF games have become a headline event thanks in no small part to ESPN including the show as part of it’s “Sunday NFL Countdown” package.
+In the 21st century, SNF games have become a headline event thanks in no small part to ESPN including the show as part of its “Sunday NFL Countdown” package.
 With so much of the betting public focusing on NFL games, there’s more action at online sportsbooks in available markets.

-Betting sites offer a wide array of SNF betting markets from traditional moneylines, spreads, and totals to a huge number of game, player, and team props.
+Betting sites offer a wide array of SNF betting markets from traditional moneylines, spreads, and totals to a huge amount of game, player, and team props.
 With Sunday Night Football running alone in the prime-time slot, there are often more live betting options to pursue as well.